Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Linking to tools for implementation.

-An MCH leader is one who understands and supports the MCH mission, values, and goals with a sense of purpose and moral commitment.
-MCH leaders come from a variety of disciplinary backgrounds (e.g., public health, pediatrics, nutrition, nursing, psychology, social work, family, self-advocacy, etc.) and build upon their expertise to reach this population through acquisition of MCH specific knowledge and skills.
+MCH leaders come from a variety of disciplinary backgrounds (e.g., public health, pediatrics, nutrition, nursing, psychology, social work, family, self-advocacy, education, housing) and build upon their expertise to reach this population through acquisition of MCH-specific knowledge and skills.
 Therefore, MCH leaders possess core knowledge of MCH populations and their needs.
-They continually seek new knowledge and improvement of abilities and skills central to effective, self-reflective, and evidence-based leadership.
-The MCH leader demonstrates professionalism in attitudes and working habits.
-The MCH leader is also committed to sustaining an infrastructure to recruit, train, and mentor future MCH leaders to ensure the health and well-being of tomorrow's children and families.
-Finally, the MCH leader is responsive to the changing political, social, scientific, and demographic context and demonstrates the capability to change quickly and adapt in the face of emerging challenges and opportunities.
+They continually seek new knowledge and improvement of abilities and skills central to effective, self-reflective, and evidence-informed leadership.
+MCH leaders strive to be attentive, responsive, proactive, empathetic, and respectful in attitudes and working habits.
+They are also committed to recruiting, training, and mentoring future MCH leaders to ensure the health and well-being of mothers, children, and families - now and in the future.
+Finally, MCH leaders are responsive to changing community and state, social, scientific, and demographic context and demonstrates the capability to change quickly and adapt in the face of emerging challenges and opportunities.

 - As a framework for training objectives for MCH training programs.
-It is the responsibility of MCH training programs to ensure that graduates have the foundation necessary to work within a variety of professional settings to contribute to the health and well-being of our nation's women, children, youth, and families and to inspire others to do likewise.
+It is the responsibility of MCH training programs to ensure that graduates have the foundation necessary to work within a variety of professional settings to contribute to the health and well-being of mothers, children, and families - and to inspire others to do likewise.

-- The measurement and evaluation of training for MCH leadership.
-MCH Leadership Competencies can be used to guide measurement and evaluation of the strength of MCH leadership training.
+- To measure and evaluate MCH leadership training.
+The MCH Leadership Competencies can be used to guide measurement and evaluation of the impact of leadership training.

 - To cultivate, sustain, grow, and measure leadership within the current MCH workforce.
 The MCH Leadership Competencies can be used as a tool to strengthen the leadership abilities of current MCH professionals in national, state, and local health agencies, academia, and other MCH organizations.
 In particular, the framework can assist in orienting those new to the field to the goals and methods of MCH, assess and promote leadership capacity, and guide continuing education efforts.